marc-verreault/systemlab-design/README.md

 8) The build process may issue several warnings but should complete successfully.
 The distribution folder (*dist*) should appear within the virtual directory.

-NOTE: A pre-installed version of SciTE 4.1.4 (free source code editor for Win32 and X) has been included with the source code.
+NOTE: A pre-installed version of SciTE 4.3.2 (free source code editor for Win32 and X, https://www.scintilla.org/SciTEDownload.html) has been included with the source code.
 If you wish to install a newer version of SciTE, please make sure to set aside the current *SciTEGlobal.properties* and *python.properties* files.
 These files have been customized for the SystemLab-Design application and it is recommended to use these modified versions in lieu of the default installed versions.

 INSTRUCTIONS ON HOW TO CREATE A BUILD OF THE SYSTEMLAB|DESIGN DOCUMENTATION